Gloucester cheese: Cheese-rolling

-Double Gloucester cheese is also used every spring for the Cooper's Hill Cheese-Rolling and Wake, in which competitors chase a cheese down a steep Gloucestershire hillside; the first person to reach the bottom of the 50% gradient, 200 yard slope wins the cheese.
+A wheel of Double Gloucester cheese is also used every spring for the Cooper's Hill Cheese-Rolling and Wake, in which competitors chase the cheese down a steep Gloucestershire hillside; the first person to reach the bottom of the 50% gradient, 200 yard slope wins the cheese.
+The wheel has a one-second head start.
+During its roll, it can accelerate to speeds of at least 70 mph under the effects of gravity.